carobin589/100-days-of-code/log.md

 **Thoughts:** JavaScript fairly straight forward.
 Need to be v concious of what variable are what.
 May also need reminders for the maths, but that seems to mostly be a principles problem.
 Started building my Ethel website in Atom.
 Feel slightly conflicted re: copying a load of code for the timeline.
 I think I might make the website proper, with bootstrap and then use that to *inspire* my handmade CodePen version to practise my CSS.

+### Day 5: 28/04/2018
+#####
+**Today's progress:** worked on JavaScript and timeline
+###
+**Thoughts:** Got throught the basics of JavaScript quite quickly.
+Very similar to the Python principes, but given its the start probably universal principles tbh.
+Slightly stop and start but I kept going.

+### Day 6: 29/04/2018
+#####
+**Today's progress:** More JavaScript, mostly operators and boolean variables.
+Tweaked my timeline, but mostly for the commit if we are honest.
+###
+**Thoughts:** Wasn't feeling super focus on anything today, but managed to crack through a fair bit of Javascript.
+Got very tied up on global and local variables.
+But I think I might have misplaced a semi-colon.
+Kind of comforted that it has taken me until day 6 to get so stuck I had to look up the code.
+So taking that as a sign that I am improving!

 ### Day :
 #####
 **Today's progress:**